varunkumardev/amitmerchant1990.github.io/_posts/2020-06-13-new-string-functions-php8.md

 categories: [PHP]
 ---

-Who would've thought that PHP would have to wait till its version 8 or rather 25 years after its inception to get a truly native and understandable function to check if the a string is contained in another string?!
+Who would've thought that PHP would have to wait till its version 8 or rather 25 years after its inception to get a truly native and understandable function to check if a string is contained in another string?!

 Well, PHP 8 will get shipped with three new such string functions which many of us were anticipating from very long.
 These functions are as below.